whyvez/auth0-angular/README.md

 #### auth.getToken(targetClientId)

 This method does a Delegation Token request.
 Imagine you have 2 APIs.
 The user in your angular app is loged in to your angular app that uses API #1.
 If you want to use API #2, you need to exchange the token you have for the API #1 for a valid one for API #2.
 This is what this method does.
-The `targetClientId` parameter is just the identifier of the API #2 in this case.
+The `targetClientId` parameter is just the identifier of the API #2 in this case. **Returns a promise**.

 To learn more about delegated access [please click here](https://docs.auth0.com/auth-api#delegated).